jcoursera/RepData_PeerAssessment1/PA1_template.md

 The maximum number of steps on average across all the days in the dataset is 206.17 and it occurs at 08:35.

 ## Imputing missing values
+**Description of a strategy for imputing missing data:** I will replace the missing values with the mean of the interval

 ```r
 na <- is.na(activity$steps)